Stanley Crouch: Opinions

 As a political thinker, Crouch was initially drawn to, then became disillusioned with, the Black Power movement of the late 1960s.
 His critiques of his former co-thinkers, whom he refers to as a "lost generation", are collected in Notes of a Hanging Judge: Essays and Reviews, 1979–1989 and The All-American Skin Game, or, The Decoy of Race: The Long and the Short of It, 1990–1994.
 He identified the embrace of racial essentialism among African-American (Note: Crouch was dissatisfied with the term "African-American", which he found pretentious and unwieldy.
 He did not object to the term black and was glad that it lost its former pejorative sense, but especially appreciated that Negro, and even colored, encompass a broad range of skin tones.) leaders and intellectuals as a diversion from issues more central to the betterment of African Americans and society as a whole.
 In the 1990s, he upset many political thinkers when he declared himself a "radical pragmatist".
 He explained, "I affirm whatever I think has the best chance of working, of being both inspirational and unsentimental, of reasoning across the categories of false division and beyond the decoy of race".

 In his syndicated column for the New York Daily News, Crouch frequently criticized prominent African Americans.
-Crouch was critical of, among others: Alex Haley, the author of The Autobiography of Malcolm X and Roots: The Saga of an American Family; community leader Al Sharpton; filmmaker Spike Lee; scholar Cornel West, and poet and playwright Amiri Baraka.
+Crouch was critical of, among others: Alex Haley, the author of The Autobiography of Malcolm X and Roots: The Saga of an American Family; community leader Al Sharpton; filmmaker Spike Lee; scholar Cornel West, writer Toni Morrison, and poet and playwright Amiri Baraka.